aospapp/aosp/bionic/libc/malloc_debug/README.md

     adb shell setprop libc.debug.malloc.options backtrace
     adb shell start

-Enable multiple options (backtrace and guards):
+Enable multiple options (backtrace and guard):

     adb shell stop
-    adb shell setprop libc.debug.malloc.options "\"backtrace guards\""
+    adb shell setprop libc.debug.malloc.options "\"backtrace guard\""
     adb shell start

 Note: The two levels of quoting in the adb shell command is necessary.
-The outer layer of quoting is for the shell on the host, to ensure that the inner layer of quoting is sent to the device, to make 'backtrace guards' a single argument.
+The outer layer of quoting is for the shell on the host, to ensure that the inner layer of quoting is sent to the device, to make 'backtrace guard' a single argument.

 Enable malloc debug using an environment variable (pre-O Android release):